ITWDiagraph/BoxwriterInterop/README.md

 - **_PrinterName_**: Name of a printer that is saved

 ### GetUserElements
-This request gets the variable data available for the current message.
+Gets the variable data available for the current message.
 It returns no data if there are no variables in the message.

 Making a TCP Request on the port *default 2202* with the data
 > {Get user elements, **_PrinterName_**}

 The application will respond with
 > {Get user elements, **_PrinterName_**, **_Prompt1_**, **_Data1_**, **_Prompt2_**, **_Data2_**...}
-- **_PrinterName_**: Name of a printer that is saved
+- **_PrinterName_**: Name of the printer
 - **_Prompt_**: The variable prompt
 - **_Data_**: The variable data

 ### SetUserElements
-This request gets the variable data available for the current message.
+Gets the variable data available for the current message.
 It returns no data if there are no variables in the message.

 Making a TCP Request on the port *default 2202* with the data
 > {Set user elements, **_PrinterName_**, **_Prompt1_**, **_Data1_**, **_Prompt2_**, **_Data2_**...}

 The application will respond with
 > {Set user elements, **_PrinterName_**, **_Result_**}
-- **_PrinterName_**: Name of a printer that is saved
+- **_PrinterName_**: Name of the printer
 - **_Prompt_**: The variable prompt
 - **_Data_**: The variable data
 - **_Result_**: Result of the command (1 for success, 0 for failure)